-A cell biologist specializing in viral immunology, Dr. Dezzutti is the principal investigator of the Network Laboratory for the Microbicide Trials Network (MTN), an HIV/AIDS clinical trials network established by the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health (NIH).
-In this capacity, Dr. Dezzutti coordinates the pharmacology core at Johns Hopkins University in Baltimore, Md., the immunology core at the University of Washington in Seattle and three cores at the University of Pittsburgh -- one that conducts studies on virology, a second that performs diagnostic testing for and provides support to the clinical laboratories at MTN’s 18 clinical research sites, and a third, which conducts side-by-side comparative assessments of different microbicide candidates.
-The latter core she herself directs.
+A cell biologist specializing in viral immunology, Dr. Dezzutti is the principal investigator of the Laboratory Center at the Microbicide Trials Network (MTN), an HIV/AIDS clinical trials network established by in 2006 by the U.S. National Institutes of Health (NIH).
+In this capacity, Dr. Dezzutti coordinates the pharmacology core at Johns Hopkins University in Baltimore, Md., and the University of Colorado in Aurora, Colo.; the virology core at the University of Pittsburgh School of Medicine; and the protocol support core at the University of Pittsburgh and Magee-Womens Research Institute.

-Dr. Dezzutti’s membership in scientific organizations includes the Society for Mucosal Immunology, the International AIDS Society and the American Society for Microbiologists.
-She is on the editorial board of Infectious Diseases in Obstetrics and Gynecology and a reviewer for several other journals, including PLoS ONE and the Journal of Infectious Diseases.
-She has herself published more than 50 peer-reviewed publications.
+A member of the International AIDS Society, the Society for Mucosal Immunology and the American Society for Microbiologists, Dr. Dezzutti also is on the editorial board of the journals AIDS and Infectious Diseases in Obstetrics and Gynecology.
+She is a reviewer for several other scientific publications including the Journal of the International AIDS Society, PLOS Medicine, PLOS ONE and the Journal of Infectious Diseases, among others.
+She has published in more than 60 peer-reviewed scientific journals.

-Dr. Dezzutti received her undergraduate degree in microbiology and biochemistry from the University of Pittsburgh and earned both a master’s degree in veterinary pathology and cell biology and a doctorate in viral immunology and cell biology at the Ohio State University.
+Dr. Dezzutti received her undergraduate degree in microbiology and biochemistry from the University of Pittsburgh and earned master’s degrees in veterinary pathology and cell biology and a doctorate in viral immunology and cell biology at the Ohio State University.